vivekN7/TR2000-API-Data-Manager/Ops/TR2K_START_HERE.md

    - It includes example URLs and JSON raw output examples
    - We must match our implementation exactly with this help page

-## Current State (2025-08-15)
+## Current State (2025-08-15) - 🎉 MAJOR MILESTONE ACHIEVED
 The TR2000 API Data Manager is a Blazor Server application (.NET 9.0) that interfaces with the TR2000 API to manage piping specification data.

-The project is approximately 98% complete with all major functionality working correctly.
+### ✅ ALL API ENDPOINTS IMPLEMENTED (100% Complete)
+**Every single endpoint from the TR2000 API has been successfully implemented and tested!**

 ## Project Structure
 ```